-The extent of consumer data which is collected and used by online firms, whether free or paidfor, has ballooned over the past decade and goes well beyond anything observed by way of data collection in the offline world.
+The extent of consumer data that is collected and used by online firms, whether free or paid-for, has ballooned over the past decade and goes well beyond anything observed by way of data collection in the offline world.
 These data can have a multiplicity of uses.
-They can act as an input into providing and enhancing the service in question.
-They can also facilitate in monetizing the service, for example by allowing targeted advertising or sales.
+They can act as an input to provide and enhance the service in question.
+They can also facilitate monetization of the service-for example, by allowing targeted advertising or sales.
 Data from one market can also be useful for other activities, not directly related to the service received by the customer, and potentially also monetizable in that wider context.